 Accountability and Responsibility

 Determining accountability in online spaces becomes complex as algorithms increasingly influence decisions.
 Platforms designing these systems bear responsibility for their impacts on user choices.
 Misleading nudges or biased algorithms affecting decision-making prompt ethical questions about who is liable.
 When harmful outcomes arise from algorithmic influences, pinpointing responsibility challenges traditional notions of accountability.
 Platforms must ensure ethical practices in algorithm design, providing safeguards against manipulative tactics.
-Users also hold responsibility to understand digital influences and make conscious choices, fostering a shared duty in preserving authentic autonomy.
+Users also hold the responsibility to understand digital influences and make conscious choices, fostering a shared duty in preserving authentic autonomy.

 Case Studies and Examples